Energy-saving solar panels to be installed at leisure centre

 • Talk to as many suppliers as you can – many will have gifts for every couple.

-• And most of all – enjoy your day!
+• Most importantly – enjoy the day!